neurogenetics/LRRK2_conditional_v3/README.md

 combined_files <- file.names[bool]

 # Make a list of all of the pdf files to put into the final_plots directory
-# Add the three plots that don't have normal, special and combined GWAS results
+# Add the three plots that don't have normal, conditional and special GWAS results
 other_files = c(
 "/data/LNG/Julie/Julie_LRRK2_Condi/NORMAL_GWAS_CHR12/LRRK2_coding_VOI/metafor_plots/12:40734202_NORMAL_final_GS.pdf",
 "/data/LNG/Julie/Julie_LRRK2_Condi/12:40614434_combined_no_condi.pdf",